FuzionWorks/ghost-swap-adapter/README.md

-# swap-adapter
+# ghost-swap-adapter

-Contract that allows to withdraw from either BOW or GHOST using the same `swap` function used in FIN.
+Contract that allows to withdraw and deposit with GHOST using the same `swap` function used in FIN.
 This contract can be composed with [fin-multi](https://github.com/Team-Kujira/fin-multi).

 ## Deployments